-La Porte is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, La Porte isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in La Porte are a mix of both white- and blue-collar jobs.
 Overall, La Porte is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in La Porte who work in office and administrative support (13.67%), sales jobs (8.09%), and management occupations (7.84%).

 In terms of college education, the citizens of La Porte rank slightly lower than the national average.
 15.92% of adults 25 and older in La Porte have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in La Porte in 2018 was $32,928, which is upper middle income relative to Texas and the nation.
 This equates to an annual income of $131,712 for a family of four.
 However, La Porte contains both very wealthy and poor people as well.

 La Porte is an extremely ethnically-diverse city.
 The people who call La Porte home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Porte residents report their race to be White, followed by Black or African-American.
 La Porte also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 34.82% of the city’s residents.
 Important ancestries of people in La Porte include German, Irish, English, French, and Italian.

 The most common language spoken in La Porte is English.
 Other important languages spoken here include Spanish and German/Yiddish.